jaclu/iSH-IP-stats/README.md

 ## Purpose

 This provides utilities to retrieve IP information directly within iSH, same to what is available in iOS Settings.
-Since IP information isn't directly available in iSH, these utilities rely on iOS Shortcuts triggered when the network connects or disconnects to maintain a file with the current IP that is accessible to iSH.
+Since IP information isn't directly available in iSH, these utilities rely on iOS Shortcuts triggered when the network connects or disconnects to maintain a file with the current local IP that is accessible to iSH.

 ## Tools Provided

 - **`network-check`**: Displays the network connection status and verifies if DNS is functional.
 - **`ip-local`**: Retrieves and displays the local IP address.
 - **`ip-public`**: Retrieves and displays the public IP address (if connected to the internet).
-- **`ip-status`**: Displays both local and public IP addresses (if connected to the internet).
+- **`ip-status`**: Displays both local and public IP addresses (public only reported if connected to the internet).

 ## Dependencies